joaopalmeiro/memcached.github.io/content/features/proxy/api-reference.md

 This stage defines backends and organizes them into pools.
 It is also a good place to decide on how keys and commands should be routed.
 A table tree of information is then returned from this function.
-The proxy is not blocked or otherise impacted while this function runs.
+The proxy is not blocked or otherwise impacted while this function runs.

 The second stage is to call `mcp_config_routes` from each "worker thread".
 These VM's run independently for performance reasons: there is no locking